 Best overall turntable

-For Steinberg, Prestige, and Davis, the LP 120 checks other appealing boxes as well.
-Its maker, Audio-Technica, has a great reputation in the industry; the turntable has a built-in preamp, so the only other thing you need to use it is a powered speaker; and it features a USB output that allows you to connect it to your computer in case you want to archive your vinyl.
-There are less expensive models out there — and pricier ones, too — but our experts generally agreed that, at just under £200, the LP 120 is the best bang for your buck.
+For Steinberg, Prestige, and Davis, this record player checks other appealing boxes too.
+Its maker, Audio-Technica, has a great reputation in the industry; it has a built-in preamp, so the only other thing you need to use it is a powered speaker; and it features a USB output that allows you to connect it to your computer in case you want to archive your vinyl.

-For a less expensive option for starter record collectors, music journalist Jessica Lipsky suggests this Sony belt-drive turntable, which she says she received ten years ago and still uses.
-Like the LP 60 above, it comes in a Bluetooth-equipped model for a higher price, but Lipsky told us she prefers the standard, lower-tech version.
+Music journalist Jessica Lipsky has had her model for about ten years.
 “I’ve stuck with this because it’s simple,” she says.
-She’s a fan of the handy dust cover, and she likes that it will be easy to plug into any system she wants in the future.
-Steinberg also recommends it, saying it’s one of his favorites for the price because Sony is a trustworthy brand and this model is so straightforward.
-Like the LP 60, it’s also fully automatic, but unlike that model, this one comes with a USB output at no extra cost.
+She’s a fan of the handy dust cover and she likes that it will be easy to plug into any system she wants in the future.
+Steinberg also recommends it, saying it’s one of his favourites for the price because Sony is a trustworthy brand and this model is so straightforward.
+Like the LP60, it’s also fully automatic, but unlike that model, this one comes with a USB output at no extra cost.